olizzh0105/review-data-source-analysis/assessment.md

 Like Google Play, Apple's official developer API is primarily designed for applications managed by the developer rather than unrestricted public third-party review collection.

 Initial practical testing was encouraging.
-The Apple App Store representative page was retrieved relatively consistently, and eight candidate individual review blocks were successfully identified using the lightweight `requests` and `BeautifulSoup` approach.
+The Apple App Store representative page was retrieved relatively consistently, and eight candidate individual elements were successfully identified using the lightweight `requests` and `BeautifulSoup` approach.

 Therefore, Apple App Store should be considered a strong technical alternative to Google Play Store.
 Google Play remains the preferred initial source primarily because of its richer analytical metadata and broader downstream product-analysis potential rather than because of a unique extraction advantage.